Xfers/oas-api-docs/react-page/README.md

 # What is this?
 This directory powers the API documentation that all Xfers' client will see.

+#### Other notes
+- Refer to /src/oas_spec/README.md for information on details on OAS
+- Refer to /src/template/README.md for information on how to create a new path for client specific enpoint

 # How it works

 ## Overview
 The webpage is powered by `React` with the help of `redoc` for the rendering of nice looking documentation from the JSON file in `/oas_spec` and `semantic-ui-react` for the interactive components of the webpage.

+## Overall TODO
+- [ ] create test for the react site
+- [ ] ensure that there is no dependicy issue
+- [ ] find a way to optimise speed of loading the react page
+- [ ] Implement loading screen

 ## App.js details